A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 “I am certain I do.
 Humans are foolish, laughable things.
 Their passing means little to me.”

-“Agreed, but does that make it right that you, an ascended creature, should do away with them as if they weren’t even worth your interest?”
+“Agreed, but I do not think you really believe that.
+Is it right that you, an ascended creature, should do away with them as if they weren’t even worth your interest?”

 The Overlord hums.
 “Removed weak wills from the world?
 Why would I spare justice to evil, while turning a blind eye to the bricks that lay to its pyramid?
 They were just as evil as their queen.”